Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Results and Evaluation

 \section{Results and Evaluation}

-We evaluated the performance of the components of our proposed system both separately and together.
-This approach allowed us to identify the strengths and weaknesses of each component, as well as to understand how the different parts of the system interact and contribute to the overall system performance.
-We define a task as completed successfully if the generated code by the \textbf{LLM-based Code Generator} is correct before execution by the \textbf{Motion Controller} and if the actions are successfully executed.
+We assessed the performance of our system's components both individually and collectively, enabling us to identify their strengths and weaknesses and understand their interactions in contributing to overall performance.
+We define a task as completed successfully if the generated code by the Code Generator is correct before execution by the Motion Controller and if the actions are successfully executed.